 The Final Word on Big Tech

 Big Tech companies aren’t going to die overnight.
 But their dominance will erode, and Big Tech stocks will be dead money for the next few years.

 And the catalyst behind this phenomenon is simple.
 These once untouchable tech giants are losing market share to hungrier, more innovative tech startups.

 The investment implication?
 Forget Big Tech.
 Buy the tech startups unseating them.

 P.S.: The recent volatility in stocks has created a rare event that’s only happened three times in the market’s history.
 It’s a 1,000% Divergence Window.
 It won’t be open for much longer.
 And it presents the perfect opportunity to buy the next Netflix, next Meta, or next Amazon at a massive discount.

 The last time a divergence like this occurred, stocks soared hundreds, even thousands of percent.
 And some saw gains over 10,000%.

 Indeed, anyone who caught wind of this event during the savings and loan crisis of 1988, the dot-com crash of 2000, or the housing bubble of 2008 could have made decades’ worth of gains — in five years or less.

-But that’s nothing compared to the divergence window that’s about to open.
+But that’s nothing compared to the divergence window that’s open right now.
 We can confidently say this is the biggest and fastest-moving divergence window in the history of the stock market.